 - Continuing to See in Black & White:

-- This is a follow-on to his presentation entitled “How to See in B&W” and will begin with a brief summary of that material before diving more in-depth to how Greg pre-visualizes his monochrome images and the choices he makes in post-protection to achieve his vision for each.
+- This presentation begins with a brief summary of what types of subject matter look best in monochrome.
+Afterwards, the presentation goes in-depth to how I pre-visualize my monochrome images and the choices I make in post-protection to achieve my vision for each.

 - Abstracts All Around Us: